lucianotonet/dev-assistant-client/README.md

 If you're not already logged in, you'll be prompted to enter your email and password.
 Once authenticated, the client will automatically establish a connection with the server.

 You can now ask ChatGPT to execute commands on your device.
+For example, you can ask ChatGPT to create a new file, add changes to a Git repository, or run a command in the terminal.

 You can do `CRTL+C` to stop the client at any time.